jeffpar/pcjs.v1/README.md

 ### From The Command-Line

-The PCjs client app can also be run from the command-line mode using Node, making it possible to script the application, run a series of automated tests, etc:
+The PCx86 client app can also be run from the command-line mode using Node, making it possible to script the application, run a series of automated tests, etc:

-    cd modules/pcjs/bin
+    cd modules/pcx86/bin
-    node pcjs
+    node pcx86

-The [pcjs](modules/pcjs/bin/pcjs) script in [modules/pcjs/bin](modules/pcjs/bin) loads
+The [pcx86](modules/pcx86/bin/pcx86) script in [modules/pcx86/bin](modules/pcx86/bin) loads
-all the PCjs browser scripts listed in the root [package.json](/package.json) and then starts a Node REPL ("read-eval-print loop").
-The REPL handles a few special commands (eg, "load", "quit") and passes anything else to the PCjs Debugger component.
+all the PCx86 browser scripts listed in the root [package.json](/package.json) and then starts a Node REPL ("read-eval-print loop").
+The REPL handles a few special commands (eg, "load", "quit") and passes anything else to the PCx86 Debugger component.
 If no Debugger component has been created yet, or if the Debugger didn't recognize the command, then it's passed on to *eval()*, like a good little REPL.

 Use the "load" command to load a JSON machine configuration file.
-A sample [ibm5150.json](modules/pcjs/bin/ibm5150.json) is provided in the *bin* directory, which is a "JSON-ified" version of the [machine.xml](devices/pc/machine/5150/mda/64kb/machine.xml) displayed on the [pcjs.org](http://www.pcjs.org/) home page.
+A sample [ibm5150.json](modules/pcx86/bin/ibm5150.json) is provided in the *bin* directory, which is a "JSON-ified" version of the [machine.xml](devices/pc/machine/5150/mda/64kb/machine.xml) displayed on the [pcjs.org](http://www.pcjs.org/) home page.

 The command-line loader creates all the JSON-defined machine components in the same order that the browser creates XML-defined components.
 You can also issue the "load" command directly from the command-line:

-    node pcjs --cmd="load ibm5150.json"
+    node pcx86 --cmd="load ibm5150.json"

 In fact, any number of "--cmd" arguments can be included on the command-line.
 A batch file syntax will eventually be added, too.

-When PCjs runs in a browser, an XML machine configuration file is transformed into HTML with a set of DIVs for each
-component: an "object" DIV whose *data-value* attribute provides the initialization parameters for the corresponding component, along with a set of optional "control" DIVs that the component can bind to (eg, a "Run" button, or a visual representation of DIP switches, or whatever).
+When a PCjs machine runs in a browser, an XML machine configuration file is transformed into HTML with a set of DIVs for each component: an "object" DIV whose *data-value* attribute provides the initialization parameters for the corresponding component, along with a set of optional "control" DIVs that the component can bind to (eg, a "Run" button, or a visual representation of DIP switches, or whatever).

-When PCjs is run from the command-line, there is no XML, HTML, or DIVs involved; this is basically a "headless" version of PCjs, so there is no simple way to view a machine's video display or interact with its keyboard, mouse, etc.
-You have to use Debugger commands to dump the machine's video buffer.
+When a PCjs machine is run from the command-line, there is no XML, HTML, or DIVs involved; this is basically a "headless" version of the machine, so there is no simple way to view its video display or interact with its keyboard, mouse, etc.  You have to use Debugger commands to dump the machine's video buffer.

-Since I was not inclined to add XML support to my Node environment, this has created some divergence between client and server operation: PCjs on the client supports *only* XML machine configuration files, whereas PCjs on the server supports *only* JSON machine configuration files.
+Since I was not inclined to add XML support to my Node environment, this has created some divergence between client and server operation: PCjs machines on the client supports *only* XML machine configuration files, whereas PCjs machines on the server supports *only* JSON machine configuration files.

 I haven't decided whether I'll add support for JSON configuration files to the client, or add some XML-to-JSON conversion to the server, or both.